lexedata/lexedata/docs/tour.rst

 also added two new columns to the dataset for sources (so we can track the origin of the data in a well-structured way) and for phonemic segmentation, which is useful in particular when working with sound correspondences on a segment-by-segment level.
-We will add segments in `a future section`_.
+We will add segments in :ref:`a future section <segments>`.

 With the new metadata file and the new columns, the data set now looks like this::